-BY INTERN EMMY DOLIN
+BY EMMY DOLIN

 When I was 13 years old, I thought I had found my heart horse.
 Little did I know, my real heart horse was waiting in my future.

 My family and I were at Lamplight Equestrian Center, and we were planning for me to try a pony.
 When I met him, his name was Pirate but we later named him Junior.
 I hacked Junior around, jumped a few times, and instantly fell in love with him.
 He was so perfect, and we were a great match.
 I remember telling my parents and my trainer, “I think I can get a lot of things done on this horse.”